Opinion | The campaign for D.C. statehood just got a big boost

 The argument that D.C. statehood is unconstitutional begins with the fact that D.C. is the seat of the federal government.
 Thus, D.C. supposedly must remain under federal jurisdiction and Congress cannot make it a state.

-The constitution directs that “New States may be admitted by the Congress into this Union.”
+The Constitution directs that “New States may be admitted by the Congress into this Union.”
 As the experts’ letter puts it: “Every state admitted into the Union since the Constitution was adopted has been admitted by congressional action.”

 That objection is dealt with in the D.C. statehood bill that the House passed in April, the D.C.
 Admission Act, which is before the Senate.
 It defines the nation’s capital to include the White House, the Capitol, the Supreme Court and other federal buildings, leaving these under federal sovereignty, while making the rest of D.C. a state.